jnozzi/cocoadev.com/markdown/IBSizeToFit.md

 This applies to IB from 10.4 and previously.

-General/DaveMacLachlan
+DaveMacLachlan

 ----

-Did you try implementing -General/[NSView sizeToFit]?
+Did you try implementing -[NSView sizeToFit]?
 That's a public method that should be enough.